jw098/OSCAR-EMR-Shortcuts/README.md

 Keyboard shortcuts, buttons, automated actions for OSCAR EMR.

+# Features:

+- Automated actions

+- Buttons for common actions

+- Keyboard shortcuts for commonly used actions

-# Disclaimer
+# Disclaimer:

-This collection of scripts has only been tested on the WELL Health implementation of OSCAR EMR, in Classic view.
-Feel free to contact me here if you notice any bugs.
+This extension has only been tested on the WELL Health implementation of OSCAR EMR, in BC, in Classic view.
+Feel free to contact me if you notice any bugs.

-# What this extension does
+# Detailed feature list

+## Automated actions:

+- Consultations: Automatically pastes Past Medical history, Social history, and Family history to the Clinical information text area.
+Post patient's age and gender in Reason for Consultation text area.

+- EChart: Update the sidebar with newly created eForms, Consults, Ticklers, Medications when posted, without needing to refresh.

+- Inbox: Automatically label labs with the actual names of each test (e.g. CBC, A1c, Electrolytes as opposed to cryptic labels like HAEM1, CHEM4, etc.).
+Also, the label of the previous version of the lab result is shown, as well any new results compared to the previous version.

+- Medications: A pop-up confirmation dialog will appear if there are medications pending submission.

-## Allergy_QuickAdd
+## Buttons

-Buttons to quickly add allergies.
-On Medications: Alt+Z to quickly add NKDA.
+- Allergy: Quickly add allergies.

+- BC Billing:  Automatically bill age-related codes and other common codes.

+- EChart: Search box to search e-forms by title.
+Various navigation buttons for e-chart screen (e.g. Lab req, Ultrasound req, X-ray req).

+- Inbox: Button that opens all new and old reports (including acknowledged and filed reports).
+Another button that opens just new reports.

-## BCBilling_KeyboardShortcuts
+## Keyboard shortcuts:

-In the BC Billing page: Alt+1 to Continue, Alt+Q to input in person visit billing code, Alt+W to input telehealth visit billing code, Alt+A to set focus to Dx code.
-The above keyboard shortcuts will also scroll to the bottom of the page.
+- BC Billing page: Alt+1 to Continue, Alt+Q to input in person visit billing code, Alt+W to input telehealth visit billing code, Alt+A to set focus to Dx code.

-In Diagnostic Code search: Alt+1 to Confirm, Escape to Cancel.

-In Billing confirmation page: Alt+1 to Save Bill.
-Alt+A to scroll to bottom of page.

-## BCBilling_ScreenButtons

-On the BC Billing page, buttons to automatically bill age-related codes and other common codes.

-## CloseCortico

-On any OSCAR page, press Escape to close the popup from the Cortico extension.
+- Cortico: Escape to close Cortico pop-up

-## Consultations_KeyboardShortcuts

-Within Consultations: Alt+1 to 'Submit Consultation Request'.
+- Consultation: Alt+1 to 'Submit Consultation Request'.
 Alt+W to close the window.
-Automatically pastes Past Medical history, Social history, and Family history to the Clinical information text area.

-## EChart_Buttons

-Various navigation buttons for e-chart screen (e.g. Lab req, Ultrasound req, X-ray req).
-Set your own specific fid (form number ID) or Measurement groupName.
-Alt+Shift+Q,W,Z opens the eForms specified.

-## EChart_eFormSearch

-In the E-chart, a search box to search e-forms by title.
-Alt+Shift+A toggles focus between e-forms search box and the note text area.

-## EChart_KeyboardShortcuts

-Within the E-chart: Alt+1 to Sign/Save/Bill.
+- EChart: Alt+1 to Sign/Save/Bill.
 Alt+2 to Save.
 Alt+3 to Sign/Save.
 Alt+4 to Exit.
-Alt+W, Alt+Q, Alt+A to open/close Consultation, eForms, Ticklers respectively.
+Alt+W, Alt+Q, Alt+A to open Consultation, eForms, Ticklers respectively.

-When the CPP pop-up windows are open (e.g. for Social History, Medical History, etc.), Alt+1 to Sign & Save, Escape to close the pop-up window.

-## EChart_UpdateSidebar

-Within the E-chart: Update the sidebar with newly created eForms, Consults, Ticklers, Medications when posted.

-## eForms_KeyboardShortcuts

-Within e-forms repository, Alt+A to close.
+- eForms: Within e-forms repository, Alt+A to close.
 Within an individual e-form: Alt+1 to Submit.
 Alt+2 to Print & Submit.

-## Inbox_Buttons

-Within Inbox: A button that opens all reports (including acknowledged and filed reports), as well as one that open just new reports.

-## Inbox_KeyboardShortcuts

-Within Inbox: Alt+1 to open first item.
+- Inbox: Within Inbox, Alt+1 to open first item.
+Within the Lab result: Alt+1 to Acknowledge.

-Within the Lab result: Alt+1 to Acknowledge and label labs with the actual names of each test (as opposed to cryptic labels like HAEM1, CHEM4, etc.).
 Alt+Q to open E-chart.
 Alt+W to open Tickler.
-Alt+Z to only label Labs without acknowleding.

-Also, the label of the previous version of the lab result is shown, as well any new results compared to the previous version.

-## Medications_KeyboardShortcuts

-Within Medications, Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.
+- Medications: Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.
 When the prescription print window pops up, Alt+1 to 'Print & Paste into EMR'.
 Alt+2 to 'Fax & Paste into EMR'.

-When closing the Medications page, a pop-up confirmation dialog will appear if there are medications pending submission.

-## Schedule_KeyboardShortcuts

-Within the Schedule page: Alt+1 opens the e-chart for the next patient. i.e. the first patient that is not Billed, not Signed, not No show, and not Cancelled.
+- Schedule: Alt+1 opens the e-chart for the next patient. i.e. the first patient that is not Billed, not Signed, not No show, and not Cancelled.

-## Tickler_KeyboardShortcuts

-Within Ticklers, Alt+1 to 'Submit and EXIT', Alt+2 to 'Submit & Write to Encounter', Alt+A to set focus to text box.
+- Tickler:  Alt+1 to 'Submit and EXIT', Alt+2 to 'Submit & Write to Encounter', Alt+A to set focus to text box.
 When the Tickler page loads, it also automatically sets focus to the text box.
 Note: if not already done, you should consider setting a 'Default Tickler Recipient' under OSCAR Preferences.